nilskiefer/SVEA-PX4-Autopilot/SVEA_BRINGUP.md

 make mikroe_clicker4-stm32f7_default upload
 ```

-This is via the usb c port marked CN1
+This is via the usb c port marked CN1, you may need to replug it.
 Expected success line:

 ```text